ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_lungcancer/concept_model.rst

 Note that we are not modeling an effect of lung cancer screening coverage on lung cancer mortality and morbidity because it is not an explicit outcome of interest in this project, although there is evidence that there is an effect.

+Note that we are using mortality due to chronic obstructive pulmonary disease (COPD) and ischemic heart disease (IHD) as a proxy for smoking-related mortality other than lung cancer (more details below).

 .. _5.2:

 5.2 Demographics